theprimarybrain/theprimarybrain.github.io/_posts/2020-05-29-Boom-Cards-Summer-Free-Resource.md

 Do you use Boom Cards™ with your students?
 They are one of my favorite tools for digital learning!
 I started creating them for my son at home and quickly saw all the ways that I can use Boom Cards with my first grade students!
 If you are new to Boom Learning, you can [click here](https://theprimarybrain.com/digital%20learning/2020/05/27/How-To-Get-Started-With-Boom-Cards/) to read all about how to get started on Boom Learning.
 I really want you to fall in love with digital task cards like I have, so I put together a FREE CVC Word Boom Card set that you can try out with your students.

 ## Summer CVC Freebie
 I created this fun CVC Boom Card set for students to use as they continue learning over the summer.
 Anything at the beach screams summer to me, so I hope that they enjoy learning under the sea!
-Just fill out the form below to download this FREE Boom Card set.
+Just fill out this form and I will send the Boom Cards right over to you!

 <div id="fd-form-5ed026d0b9c153002b5ad596"></div>
 <script>